asantaga/wiserheatingapi/README.md

 * Merged [pull17](https://github.com/asantaga/wiserheatingapi/pull/17), Enhancement to detect invalid JSON from the hub, thanks @TobyLL!  fixed bug in getSmartplug state not working correctly
 1.0.8
-* Merged [pull20(https://github.com/asantaga/wiserheatingapi/pull/20 ) Fix for TRVs not keeping off setting
+* Merged [pull20(https://github.com/asantaga/wiserheatingapi/pull/20 ) Fix for TRVs not keeping off setting 1.0.9
+* Ability to get,set and copy schedules for all devices